bigcommerce/dev-docs/docs/api-docs/cart-and-checkout/open-source-checkout.md

 4. Click the **Save** button at the bottom of the page.
 5. Navigate to your live storefront to view your new custom checkout.

+### Install using the V3 Checkout API

+To install a custom checkout on a store, use the [Update Checkout Settings](/api-reference/store-management/checkouts/checkout-settings/updatecheckoutsettings) endpoint to install the loader file.

 ## Related resources

 ### Articles